Find Cheap Flights to Dublin from $ 27 with eDreams

 These are the airlines with direct flights to Dublin:

-• Ryanair flies direct to Dublin from London, Paris, and Palermo.
+• Ryanair flies direct to Dublin from London, Manchester, and Edinburgh.

-• Aer Lingus also offers direct flights to Dublin from Amsterdam, Isle of Man, and Lanzarote.
+• Aer Lingus also offers direct flights to Dublin from Los Angeles, CA, New York City, and Philadelphia, PA.
 Perfect if you want a straightforward trip from these cities.

 Here are some other options for flights to Dublin that might include a stopover:

-• Turkish Airlines flies to Dublin from Perth, Sydney, and Melbourne.
+• Etihad Airways flies to Dublin from Sydney, Melbourne, and Perth.

-• Lufthansa also heads to Dublin from Palermo, Sydney, and Perth, giving you a few handy departure options.
+• Turkish Airlines also heads to Dublin from Brisbane, Perth, and Melbourne, giving you a few handy departure options.

-• Finally, Klm Royal Dutch Airlines flies to Dublin from lots of spots, including Sydney, Lagos, and New York City.
+• Finally, Aer Lingus flies to Dublin from lots of spots, including Perth, Brisbane, and Melbourne.

 When traveling to Dublin, what's the recommended arrival time at the airport before my flight?